-Does the Growing MKE Plan support investment and rehabilitation of existing housing stock?
+16. Does the Housing Element support investment and rehabilitation of existing housing stock?

-Yes, promoting new housing development that advances housing choice and growth must also honor the historic fabric of the neighborhoods with the homes and buildings that help form Milwaukee's unique charm.
+Yes, promoting new housing development that advances housing choice must also honor the historic fabric of the neighborhoods with the homes and buildings that help form Milwaukee's unique charm.

 Maintaining existing housing stock is a part of the solution for addressing housing affordability and availability.
-There are several policies supporting rehabilitation of existing housing stock, for example, IV.A on page 39 of the Plan states "encourage the rehabilitation of existing housing stock and adaptive reuse."
+There are several policies supporting rehabilitation of existing housing stock, for example, policy II.B on page 41 of the Plan states "encourage the rehabilitation of existing housing stock and adaptive reuse."